infonova/mesos_exporter/README.md

   -timeout duration
        	Master polling timeout (default 5s) -exportedTaskLabels
-        Comma-separated list of task labels to include in the task_labels metric
+       	Comma-separated list of task labels to whitelist for inclusion in the task_labels metric.
+  -trustedRedirects
+        Comma-separated list of trusted hosts (ip addresses, host names) where metrics requests can be redirected.
+Only valid on mesos masters

 ```

 Usually you would run one exporter with `-master` pointing to the current